Congress Shockingly Passes Anti-Abortion Bill HR-7 & Consequences Are Devastating

 Just days after the worldwide Women’s Marches, Congress has passed bill HR-7, which eliminates all taxpayer-funded abortions.
-The shocking passage on January 24 leaves women with even fewer resources to get the costly procedure.
+The shocking passage on January 24 leaves you, and all American women, with even fewer resources to get the costly procedure.
 It sets a dangerous precedent for even more sweeping reproductive laws.

-HR-7, also called the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act, makes permanent the controversial Hyde Amendment, which mandates that women on Medicaid, federal employees, DC residents, federal prisoners, military servicewomen, and those covered by the Indian Health Service do not receive abortion coverage through their health insurance plans.
+HR-7, also called the No Taxpayer Funding for Abortion and Abortion Insurance Full Disclosure Act, makes permanent the controversial Hyde Amendment, which mandates that women just like you — on Medicaid, federal employees, DC residents, federal prisoners, military servicewomen, and those covered by the Indian Health Service — do not receive abortion coverage through their health insurance plans.
 The bill was debated for hours on January 24, and passed 238-183.

 If that sounds awful, it is.
 HR-7 also provides incentives for private insurance companies to drop their abortion coverage, and bans abortion coverage in multi-state health insurance plans; abortion will still be covered in cases of rape, incest, or life endangerment.
 Women and small businesses will also be denied tax credits if they’re using insurance plans that cover abortion.